rndinfosecguy/OSWA-Experience-And-Exam-Preparation/README.md

 # OSWA Experience And Exam Preparation Guide
-My Offensive Security OSWA certification experience and my personal opinion what helps in preparation for the exam
+My Offensive Security OSWA certification experience and my personal opinion what helps in preparation for the exam.
+You think I missed something or have a question?
+Just reach out by creating an issue or sending me message on [Twitter](https://twitter.com/rnd_infosec_guy)

 ## About OSWA/Web-200
 ### Content